 The Goods Mart is a place filled with upgrades to typical convenience store staples.
 Find what you’re craving, and discover new favorites too.
 We’re making better‑for‑you options easily accessible.
 You no longer have to settle for that «I think it’s better for me option,» because we’ve curated over 300 mission‑driven products that we love that are not only delicious, but also better for you and the environment.
 The Goods Mart is a new kind of destination where neighbors get to know each other while grabbing a real good coffee, a candy bar, a tasty sandwich, chips, or the essentials — eggs, toilet paper, and milk.

-I’m shaking up the archaic 7-11 model with a fresh, socially-conscious rethink of the convenience store, The Goods Mart in Silver Lake, CA. With looks between shocked and puzzled, my friends asked me why I would create a brick & mortar, and my answer was simple: I want to do good.
+I’m shaking up the archaic 7-11 model with a fresh, socially-conscious rethink of the convenience store, The Goods Mart in Soho, NYC.
+With looks between shocked and puzzled, my friends asked me why I would create a brick & mortar, and my answer was simple: I want to do good.

 Growing up in rural Michigan, my family’s place for staples, social catchup, and something special was the Sunoco gas station convenience store up the road.
 I grabbed milk, eggs, toilet paper, or ice cream for my parents who chatted up our dentist by the checkout or filled up outside.
 I saw neighbors and ran around the aisles.
 I later learned half the town’s names while bagging groceries at Pinny Food Center in town.
 These spaces shape us.
 They matter.